View the 2025 Summer Camp Guide!

 • Cancellations and Refunds

-Deposits are non-refundable accept in the case of illness, family emergency, or you’re not able to be placed from the waiting list into your chosen program.
+Deposits are non-refundable accept in the case of illness, or family emergency.

-After May 16, 2024, no refunds will be issued except in the case failure to be placed off of the waiting list into your chosen program, or of absence due camper illness or injury or family emergency.
+After May 23, 2025, no refunds will be issued except in the case of absence due to documented camper illness or injury or family emergency that occurs prior to the camp program starting.
 A statement from a medical professional must accompany any refund requests due to camper illness or injury.
 Campers who leave camp early due to illness, behavior, or other reasons, will not receive a refund.

 A written request for a refund must be sent to the camp team in order to be processed.